nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 15.md

 No. He did not create me, thankfully.
 No. Alright.
 So we will do that.

-And, Carson, you have the ability to use your reaction to attribute of strike this guy.
-You wouldn't be able to actually attack him, but you could add, damage resistance to Alwar if you so desired.
+And, Karsten, you have the ability to use your reaction to attribute of strike this guy.
+You wouldn't be able to actually attack him, but you could add, damage resistance to Alwor if you so desired.
 Oh, yeah.
 I will definitely do that.
 So, will I need to double check him?

 Yeah.
 So basically, all that you need to do is find your retributive strike, and there's a spell effect on it that is effect champions resistance.
 And just pull that onto him before I before I apply damage.
 Oh, spell.
 No.